RaymondFanGit/1D-Molecular-Simulations-With-Reinforcement-Learning/README.md

 ### Tabular Methods

 An alternative to using neural networks is lookup tables.
 Unlike networks, they cannot infer general principles and solve problems that they have never observed and are only suitable for small action spaces due to memory constraints, but in exchange they never undergo common issues with deep learning RL approaches such as catastrophic forgetting.
-Since the state space of our problem is relatively small and our interest is in producing near-optimal controllers, they work well for this problem.
+Since the state space of our problem is relatively small and our interest is in producing near-optimal controllers, they work well here.

 ![Lookup_Tables_get_better](Images/Lookup_Tables_get_better.png)